Agoric/agoric-sdk/golang/cosmos/x/vstream/spec/01_concepts.md

 A "stream" is an evolving structure with the following properties:
 - Publishing: A single value can be published to a stream at a given time, and becomes part of the "stream cell" of that block.
 - Batching: in order to preserve all publications to a stream, if there are more than one publication per block they are captured in order within that block's stream cell.
 - History: the stream cell can be queried as of a particular block.
-Each cell contains a reference to the previous blockheight with publications (or `0` for the beginning of the stream).
+Each cell contains a reference to the previous cell.
+- Forking: stream cells can be shared between multiple streams if the application wishes to publish a divergent stream with the old history.
 - Only one key per stream: each stream consists of a single KVStore key/value entry at a given height.
-Stream history is queried via historical queries made for the same key at different heights.
-So, the on-chain storage requirements are only for the latest stream cell at a given height.
+Stream history is queried via historical queries made for the prior cell, which is usually the same key at an earlier height.
+  So, the on-chain storage requirements for a stream are only for the latest stream cell.
 - Provable queries: a given block's committed stream cell can be queried with a single provable KVStore query.
 - Update events: besides history, a stream also logs an event to indicate to queriers that the stream cell has been updated.